Hafsa-Begum/typescript-assignment-1/README.md

 Both type and interface similarly define function types, except for a subtle syntax difference of interface using : vs. => when using type.
 Type is preferred in this case because it’s shorter and thus easier to read.

 These are differences in type and interface.
-Now let's know some practical use case for both of these.
+What do you think? let me know.

 ## 2. Use of the keyof keyword in TypeScript with example